yukisato/roadmappj-task-tracker/README.md

   - [ ] can parse JSON as lists
   - [ ] can convert lists to JSON
 - [ ] writeTasks() writes a data to the JSON data file
+  - [ ] should write a task list to the data file

 ## Testability is low, importance is low